fumiyasac/constraints-kit/README.md

 🏗 Declarative, Chainable & Lightweight Auto Layout constraints framework for iOS.
 The framework offeres a rich set of methods for defining `Auto Layout` constraints (see `Contents`).
 Choose one or several chainable methods in order to describe `Auto Layout` constraints programmtically.

 # 📝 Contents
+The kit contains several groups of methods, each with specific purpose.
+Each group has a prefix and a description:

 # 🏗 Installation